-He argues that people are just concentrated on the learning part, they are not taking care of the interaction, action and the perception which are very important for any autonomous or cognitive systems.
-Why sense of touch?
+He argues that people are just concentrated on the learning part; they are not taking care of the interaction, action, and perception, which are very important for any autonomous or cognitive systems.
+Why a sense of touch?
 Kaboli says one of the main reasons to study the sense of touch is that it’s more challenging than the vision.

-We had summed up some interesting points from our speaker’s talk and if they caught your interest, you can check out the full video of the interview on our youtube channel.
+We had summed up some interesting points from our speaker’s talk, and if they caught your interest, you could check out the full video of the interview on our youtube channel.
 He further goes deep by explaining how to learn a robot not to hurt and some interesting information about his studies.

 - Artificial Intelligence